| Site Map | Search Warsailors.com | |

 Other ships by this name: Westfal-Larsen later had another ship by the name Siranger, the former M/S Narvik (ex Cape River), built 1943 - follow the link for more info.
 This post war Siranger had a Canadian female radio operator (Olive Carroll) about whom a book has been written, called "Deep Sea Sparks", ISBN 1-895590-05-1 (Cordillera Publishing Co.
 Box 46, 8415 Granville St. Vancouver, BC, Canada, V6P 4Z9).
 In March-1960 another Siranger was delivered to the company from Bergens Mek.
 Verksteder, Bergen, 7127 gt.
 This ship was sold to Panama in Sept.-1977 and renamed Min Chiang.
 (Info from company fleet list).

-The text on this page was compiled with the help of: "Nortraships flåte", J. R. Hegland, official sinking report from 1943, received from a visitor to my site (from British archives), "Krigsseileren" No. 3 for 1997, "Sjøforklaringer fra 2. verdenskrig", Norwegian Maritime Museum, Volume II, misc. other for cross checking facts - (ref.
+The text on this page was compiled with the help of: "Nortraships flåte", J. R. Hegland, "Skip og menn", Birger Dannevig, official sinking report dated Nov.
+29-1943, signed Lieutenant R. G. Fulton, USNR, received from Tony Cooper (this is a memorandum to the Navy Department, Office of the Chief of Naval Operations, Washington, based on Summary of Statements by Survivors), "Krigsseileren" No. 3 for 1997, "Sjøforklaringer fra 2. verdenskrig", Norwegian Maritime Museum, Volume II, and misc. other for cross checking facts - (ref.
 My sources).

 |